peerlearning/auto_chapter_classification/README.md

 ### R and Python code

-Make all the changes you want, and run from the command line:
+Make all the changes you want, and then:

+1. "Source" the runRmd.R from within RStudio
+2. Run from the command line:

 ```
 Rscript runRmd.R
 ```

 This will generate a file called `report.html` with a nice output and all that.

 ## Parameters